pran-7-5/eco_style/README.md

 Earth wiring = 6ft deep grounding, 3-4 mm gauge uninsulated  copper wire.

 The wiring should be done in such a way that the least and shortest length of wire is used to connect every room from the MCB.
 Don’t create points on every wall, just one wall is enough.
 MCB - Main circuit breaker

 Interior
 ________________________________________________
 Furniture- minimum furniture, minimum wood design(not heavy) and without paint and polish(chemicals).
+Coir mattress only.

 Metal screws and nails should be avoided.

 Home decors are not eco friendly.
 Wall paints(emulsion) are synthetic.

-Coir mattress only.

-Ban pencils, clips, pins, pen, clipboard , duct tape, nails.
+Ban pencils, clips, pins, pen, clipboard , duct tape .
 Ban paper towels.
 Ban the books.

 Ban room heaters.

 Acrylic paints for artworks, canvas from leaf fiber not cloth.
 Children's toys are metal, plastic so ban them.
 Flower pots = Clay only.
 (Avoid Plastic, cement, metal, ceramic)

 Ban of fences are important - wire, metal, wall, wood should be avoided...
 Can plant trees only.